 They also contain Bulletproof’s signature Brain Octane oil and XCT oil to help keep you sharp and focused without crashing.
 We also like the use of organic lemon oil in place of sugar and organic cashew butter in place of peanuts.

 One bar contains 210 calories, 14 grams of fat, 8 grams of net carbs, 5 grams of fiber, and 12 grams of protein.
-Because the net carbs are so high, you may have to do some adjusting with the rest of your diet when it comes to counting your macros.
+Because the net carbs are so high, you may have to do some adjusting with the rest of your diet when it comes to counting your macros for the day.

-We also don’t like the use of palm oil, which isn’t good for the environment.
-Overall, this isn’t a bad bar to enjoy once and a while.
+We also don’t like the use of palm oil, which doesn’t contain the same nutritional profile as MCT oil.
+Overall, this isn’t a bad bar to enjoy once and a while until Perfect Keto bars become available!
+Here are some pros and cons.

 Here are some pros and cons.